-Data includes information on incidents, enforcement actions and prosecution outcomes for April 2017 to March 2018.
+Summary of fly-tipping incidents, enforcement actions and prosecution outcomes for April 2018 to March 2019.

-Care should be taken when interpreting these figures due to changes and improvements in data reporting mechanisms and associated guidance (see Quality report).
+Care should be taken when interpreting these figures due to changes and improvements in data reporting mechanisms and associated guidance (see the quality report).

 Datasets and interactive tools